Estimation Methods for Cluster Randomized Trials with Noncompliance: A Study of A Biometric Smartcard Payment System in India: An Almost Exact Approach

 where the coefficients $a$, $b$, and $c$ in equation \eqref{eq:quadEq} are

 The $1-\alpha$ confidence interval of $\tau$ based on equation \eqref{eq:quadEq} is simple, requiring a quadratic solver based on coefficients $a$, $b$, and $c$.
 A notable feature of this confidence interval is that it will produce an infinite confidence intervals when an instrument is weak.
 An infinite confidence interval is a warning that the data contain little information \citep[p.
-185]{Rosenbaum:2002} and is a theoretically necessary requirement for confidence interval in IV settings \citep{dufour_some_1997}.
-Also, this quadratic confidence interval in equation \eqref{eq:quadEq} can never be empty; see the supplementary materials for details.
+185]{Rosenbaum:2002} and is a necessary property for confidence intervals in IV settings \citep{dufour_some_1997}.
+Also, this quadratic confidence interval in equation \eqref{eq:quadEq} can never be empty, or mathematically you cannot have $a> 0$ and $(2b)^2 - 4ac < 0$; see the supplementary materials for details.
 However, this may not be generally true for different variance estimators $Var(T(\tau_0) \mid \mathcal{F},\mathcal{Z})$ which is used to construct confidence intervals of the type in equation \eqref{eq:ci_broad}.

-We also propose an exact method for confidence interval construction under a more narrow null hypothesis than in equation \eqref{eq:hyp}.
+We also propose an exact method for constructing CIs under a more narrow null hypothesis than in equation \eqref{eq:hyp}.
 Specifically, consider the null $H_{00}$ where the cluster-specific CACE $\tau_j$ are equal to $\tau_0$ for all $j$, i.e. there is cluster-level CACE homogeneity.

 The null $H_{00}$ is a narrower hypothesis than $H_0$ in that the parameters $\mathcal{F}$ that satisfy $H_{00}$ also satisfies $H_0$, but the converse is not true.
 However, and most importantly, $H_{00}$ is not a strict sharp null in the sense that we still cannot specify all the potential outcomes, say $Y_{ji}^{(z,D_{ji}^{(z)})}$ for any $z\in \{0,1\}$ even under $H_{00}$.
-Note that under $H_{00}$, the population CACE is equal to $\tau_0$.
+Note that under $H_{00}$, the population CACE $\tau$ is equal to $\tau_0$.

 A benefit of deriving inferential properties under a restrictive $H_{00}$ is that we can obtain exact, non-parametric, finite-population confidence intervals instead of the asymptotic ones in Proposition \ref{prop:ours}.
 In particular, the $1-\alpha$ confidence interval derived under $H_{00}$ covers $\tau$ with probability at least $1-\alpha$ in any finite sample. \begin{proposition} Suppose Assumptions (A1)-(A4) hold and the null hypothesis $H_{00}$ in equation \eqref{eq:hyp_homoNull} holds.
 Then, for any $t \in \reals$ and for any $\tau_0$, the null distribution of $T(\tau_0)$ under $H_{00}$ is the permutation distribution.